 Samoa is made up of a number of islands, the largest and most populated being Upolu.
 If you’re heading to Samoa you’ll almost certainly arrive here.
 The capital city Apia is here, along with some of the country’s biggest attractions.
 Whilst it’s definitely worth spending time on the second, larger island of Savai’i, there are so many things to do in Upolu, we spent 10 days here and still didn’t see it all.

 Samoa is considered to be one of the most traditional islands in the South Pacific and has retained many of its customs, despite being ruled by Germany and New Zealand in the last 100 years.
 There are great opportunities to explore these on Upolu, as well as gorgeous beaches and amazing underwater life.

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

 This was number one on my hit list after seeing many dreamy photos on Instagram and it didn’t disappoint.
 Located on the south of the island, the To Sua Ocean Trench is stunningly a beautiful spot and perfect for an afternoons swimming.

-If you’re scared of heights you may find the climb into the trench a little scary, but it is worth it!
+If you’re scared of heights you may find the climb into the trench a little nerve-racking, but it is worth it!
 It really is such a unique place, and unlike anywhere I’ve been before.
 The water is a vibrant green and beautiful plants grow along the walls of the trench.
-I loved it; in fact we almost went twice during our stay in Samoa.
+I loved it; in fact, we almost went twice during our stay in Samoa.